Suyashavarpe7/Digital-clock-ui/README.md

 _# ⏰ Digital Clock UI_

-A creative digital clock user‑interface built with [  ] — displays time beautifully ,attractives and updates in real time, with optional styles and animations.
+A creative digital clock user‑interface built with [  ] — displays time beautifully ,attractives and updates in real time, with optional styles and animations and creatives.

 ---